The Old Man and the Lisa

 "The Old Man and the Lisa" is the twenty-first episode of the eighth season of the American animated television series The Simpsons.
 It first aired on the Fox network in the United States on April 20, 1997.
-In the episode, Mr. Burns goes bankrupt and asks Lisa to help him get rich again.
+In this episode, Mr. Burns goes bankrupt and asks Lisa to help him get rich again.
 She agrees on the condition that he change his evil ways.
 They earn money by recycling cans and soon Burns has enough money to start his own recycling plant.
-Lisa is aghast when she learns the plant makes a slurry from liquefied sea creatures.
-When Burns sells the plant to a company that makes fish sticks, he offers Lisa 10 percent of his profits, but she declines for ethical reasons.
+Lisa is aghast when she learns the plant, "L'il Lisa Slurry" makes a slurry from liquefied sea creatures.
+When Burns sells the plant to a company that makes fish sticks for $120,000,000, he offers Lisa 10 percent of his profits, but she declines for ethical reasons, causing Homer to have four simultaneous heart attacks.

 The episode was directed by Mark Kirkland and written by John Swartzwelder.
 The writing staff had thought about an episode in which Mr. Burns would lose his money and would have to interact with the outside world.
 In DVD commentary, the writers explained that while Mr. Burns tried to change, he "couldn't help being himself".
 Professional wrestler Bret Hart made a cameo as himself, animated in his pink wrestling outfit.
 "The Old Man and the Lisa" contains cultural references to the television series That Girl and the film Invasion of the Body Snatchers.
 It was positively received by critics and won the Environmental Media Award for "TV Episodic Comedy".

 Plot

 Lisa collects recyclables to earn money for the Junior Achievers Club school trip to Albany.
 Mr. Burns speaks to the club at Springfield Elementary School, scoffing when Lisa suggests his nuclear power plant start a recycling program.
 When Burns boasts that he would not be filthy rich if he listened to nature lovers like her, Lisa counters that his net worth is only half what he claims.
 When pressed, Smithers reluctantly tells Burns he has considerably less money even than that.

 Burns soon realizes he is nearly broke because his sycophantic advisers tell him only what he wants to hear.
 He is oblivious to the 1929 stock market crash, neglecting to check his stock ticker since September 1929.
-He aggressively invests in blue chip stocks, but makes bad investments and goes bankrupt.
+He attempts to aggressively invest in what be believes are current blue chip stocks - but chooses companies selling outdated items like Zeppelins, Spats, Congreve rockets, and top hats - and goes bankrupt.
 The bank forecloses on the plant — putting Lenny in charge — and sells his mansion to pro wrestler Bret Hart.
-Meanwhile, Principal Skinner ends the Junior Achievers Club's recyclables collection after they are rewarded seventy-five cents for collecting half a ton of newspaper, but Lisa decides to continue regardless.
+Meanwhile, Principal Skinner ends the Junior Achievers Club's recyclables collection after they are rewarded seventy-five cents for collecting half a ton of newspaper and knocking over the tree they saved with the recycled paper, but Lisa decides to continue regardless.